Last Updated on

-The exchange rate is in your favor this year – 1 US Dollar buys you 1.33 Canadian Dollars, and 1 Euro buys you even more – 1.42 Canadian Dollars!
-It’s the perfect time to visit Canada.
+The exchange rate is in your favor this year – 1 US Dollar buys you 1.42 Canadian Dollars, and 1 Euro buys you even more – 1.56 Canadian Dollars!
+It’s the perfect time to plan a trip to Canada, and to visit the best National Parks in Canada.

 Note: In 2016, Canada introduced eTA, electronic travel authorization, which is now required for citizens of all countries (including the U.S.) to enter Canada (unless you are from a country that requires a visa to visit Canada).
 The eTA is valid for five years.
 You have to apply for a Canada eTA online prior to your trip, but it only takes a few minutes to fill out the application.